modx-pro/Docs/docs/en/guide/howto.md

     >(*) English
     ```

 6. **Done!** You will see something like this in the terminal.
-This means that the script has created the necessary structure, and you will have to fill out the documentation for your component.
+This means that the script has created the necessary structure, and you will have to fill out the documentation for your extra.

     ```sh
     $ plop